What is Hour of Code?

 Code with your friends!
 These coding lessons were developed with the Girl Scouts of Greater New York to encourage young girls to learn about Computer Science.

-Go on a quest with Disney favourite, Moana.
+Go on a quest with Disney favorite, Moana.
 Kids will use code to help Moana protect her island from coconut-stealing pirates.

 Tynker is a great resource for many different Hour of Code games for elementary students.
 It features many games developed by NASA Experts for children interested in space exploration.